mpi3d/robotic-arm/README.md

 ==========
 Bras robot à imprimer à l'imprimante 3D comandé par rasbery pi, sens hat et PCA9685 programé en python.
 Qui fonctione avec des servo moteur.
   + [Pièces a imprimer](#Pièces a imprimer)
   + [Pogrames](#Programes)

 Pièces a imprimer
 =================
+a
+a
+a
+a
+a
+a

+a
+a

+a
+aa

+a

 Programes
 =========